-Dating back over numerous decades, many companies immensely profited off of asbestos by manufacturing it to thousands of companies.
-Although there are now strict regulations, numerous manufacturers still use the life-threatening mineral in their products.
+Dating back over numerous decades, many companies immensely profited off of asbestos by manufacturing it to many companies.
+There are now strict regulations on asbestos use, but numerous manufacturers still use the life-threatening minerals in their products.
 In some countries, mass production of asbestos-containing products is still happening today, even with a wealth of information about on how hazardous it is.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds, set up for those who are victims to asbestos-related diseases.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.